 Welcome to the School of Health and Wellbeing at University of Glasgow.
 Our mission is to prevent disease, improve health and wellbeing, and reduce inequalities: locally, nationally and globally.
-Established in 2012, we are an inter-disciplinary School that crosses the College of Medical, Veterinary and Life Sciences and the College of Social Sciences.
-We are now home to 340 staff (231 academic, 109 professional services) as well as 130 doctoral students and 215 postgraduate taught students.
+Established in 2012, we sit within the College of Medical, Veterinary and Life Sciences and are home to 353 staff (240 academic, 113 professional services) as well as 191 doctoral students and 414 postgraduate taught students.
 We are strongly committed to the principles of equality and diversity, and in 2018 won a coveted Athena Swan Gold award.

-Our research spans three research themes and is delivered across seven research groups.
+Our research spans three research themes and is delivered across six research groups.

 Our academics have a wide range of skills and expertise and our external collaborators include academics, the Scottish and UK Governments, the NHS, local authorities, and the voluntary and private sectors.
 We lead a range of research activities including: